 In the UK, a refugee is a person who has fled their country, and is seeking protection because of a fear of being persecuted due to their race, religion, nationality, membership of a particular social group, or political opinion.
 You have been given permission to stay in the UK, and granted official ‘refugee’ status.
 You have a letter from UK Visas and Immigration (UKVI) to confirm this.

-Towards the end of their time in Cambridge the holder of the scholarship will be expected to submit a brief report on their academic work, describe their experience at King’s and indicate their intentions for the future.
-This will be shared with the Quantedge Foundation and the College Development Office, and will help King’s in the future selection and development of the scholarship program.
+Towards the end of their time in Cambridge, the holder of the Studentship will be expected to submit a brief report on their academic work, describe their experience at King’s, and indicate their intentions for the future.
+This will be shared with the Quantedge Foundation and the College Development Office, and will help King’s in the future selection and development of the studentship programme.

 About King’s College, Cambridge

 King’s College was established in 1441 by the vision of King Henry VI, to take scholars from Eton College, also founded by King Henry.
 King’s College is one of the best-known colleges within the University of Cambridge, and is highly regarded for both its academic output and the work of its Choir, whose music is enjoyed by millions of listeners at Christmastime.